synthetic-tensors/CRISPR-Bulge/files/README.md

 # Datasets
 You must unzip the `datasets` folder from `datasets.zip`.

-Since the zipped file was uploaded using Git LFS, you need to clone the Repository using Git LFS.
+Since the zipped file was uploaded using Git LFS, you need to clone the repository using Git LFS.
+Otherwise, you might download a corrupted file.

 Notes:
 - The FullGUIDEseq dataset combines the GUIDEseq (from the CHANGE-seq study) and NewGUIDEseq datasets.